Bankruptcy and the Military Special Issues Reguarding Active Duty Servicemen and Veterans

 Most bankruptcy attorneys offer a free initial consultation in order to evaluate whether or not a bankruptcy case is an appropriate option for a client.
 If Chapter 7 relief is appropriate, most law firms charge between $2,000.00 and $3,000.00 in attorney fees and expenses and most firms allow these fees to be paid under a payment plan.
 The Waco Bankruptcy Court has established a flat fee of $3,000.00 for a consumer Chapter 13 case.
 Most lawyers will file a case for a small down payment with the balance paid under the Chapter 13 plan.
 The filing fee for a Chapter 7 case is $299.00 and the filing fee for a Chapter 13 case is $274.00.
 Before either a Chapter 7 or Chapter 13 case can be filed, the debtor must attend a credit counseling session which is a simple internet session.
 During the bankruptcy case, the debtor must also take a debt management course which is offered either live, via DVD or over the internet.

 In essence, bankruptcy is a legal, constitutional, moral way in which to deal with financial difficulties.
 Many honorable Americans, including Walt Disney and President Abraham Lincoln, have unexpectedly found themselves in financial difficulties and chose filing a bankruptcy case as a way in which to deal with that problem.
 Filing a bankruptcy case is a serious matter.
 A bankruptcy case is a case commenced in U.S. Federal Court and all papers filed in the case by the debtor are signed under the penalty of perjury.
 However, with the help of an experienced bankruptcy attorney, an honest debtor can find needed relief from otherwise insurmountable financial problems.

-For more information, please check out our website dedicated to soldiers, civilian contractors and veterans, Texas Military Bankruptcy.
+For more information, please check out out this page: Texas Military Bankruptcy